-Additionally, organizations are increasingly reliant on data center services, from colocation to hyperscale, as they adapt to new challenges brought on by the COVID-19 crisis.
+Additionally, organizations are increasingly reliant on data center services, from colocation to hyperscale, as they adapt to new challenges brought on by COVID, economic challenges and market growth trends.

 Major data center trends include: